As soon as you switch supplier, your in-home display will no longer update, and the readings will not be sent to your new supplier by the meter.

 We're already working on our national rollout plan for SMETS2 meters, to make sure these are available to all of our members once the meters are ready.

-Installation of these meters will be free of charge, whether or not you have a SMETS1 meter already installed.
+Installation of these meters will be free of charge for Members who currently have a 'traditional' meter.

 We're working with community members in 2019 to test the installation and usage of SMETS2 meters before our national rollout.